 Who We Are and What We Do

-The Lake Winnebago Area MEG Unit (LWAM) consists of Law Enforcement officers from 20 Police and Sheriff Departments within Outagamie, Winnebago, Fond du Lac, and Calumet Counties.
-The primary mission statement of this unit is the enforcement of Chapter 961 laws within the four counties.
-Due to the size of the LWAM jurisdiction, and the limited resources available, emphasis is placed on investigations concerned with drug traffickers and drug trafficking organizations that import drugs into the area or produce them here.
+The Lake Winnebago Area Metropolitan Enforcement Group - Drug Unit (LWAM) consists of 15 narcotics investigators employed by the State of Wisconsin and local Sheriff’s Offices/Police Departments within Outagamie, Winnebago, Fond du Lac and Calumet counties.
+The mission statement of this unit is the enforcement of Chapter 961 laws within the four counties, combating the illegal manufacture, distribution, sale and use of controlled substances.
+Emphasis in the four counties that make up the LWAM is placed on investigations concerned with drug traffickers and drug trafficking organizations that import drugs into the area or produce them here.

 The LWAM is controlled via a Board of Directors that consists of a representative from each of the participating agencies.
 Each participating member of the board has voting authority concerning any decisions affecting the unit.
-City of Fond du Lac Chief of Police William Lamb is the Executive Director of the Board.
+The City of Oshkosh Chief of Police Dean Smith is the Executive Director of the Board.

-The LWAM is dedicated to achieving a drug free environment in which our citizens can live.
-If you have information about drug activity, do not hesitate to contact the unit.
+The LWAM is dedicated to achieving a drug free environment in which our citizens can thrive.
+If you have any information about drug activity in the four LWAM counties, do not hesitate to contact the drug unit.
 Callers can remain anonymous.